bs2603/TargetingEngineGG/README.md

 # TargetingEngineGG

 This repository implements a targeting engine that routes campaigns to the right requests, with a focus on **extensible, maintainable, and reusable code**.

-Let's LLD right into it. 🙂

----

-## Clean Coding and LLD

-Clean coding principles like **SOLID** were popularized by *Uncle Bob*.
-Traditionally, Low-Level Design (LLD) examples have been illustrated in Java, an OOP-focused language with extensive support for inheritance and related constructs.

-Unlike Java, **Go** is a statically typed language designed with **concurrency** in mind:
-- It does not have classes or classical inheritance.
-- It provides OOP-like features via **structs, methods, and interfaces**.
-- Go favors **composition over inheritance**, organizing code around packages and functions.

 ---

 ## Database Setup